tjheslin1/Patterdale/docs/probes.md

 ## List

 The "list" type expects a SQL query to be run which returns a number of rows.
 The first column is expected to be a number, representing the metric value.

 The rest of the columns will be treated as Strings and filtered into the _metricLabels_.
+For this the _metricLabels_ is expected to have a key/value pair per extra column after the first, in the same order as the SQL:
+`columnName="%s"` where _%s_ will be filtered in.

 Using the above configuration, the probe will result in a number of lines on the applications '/metrics' web page in the format: